elusivecodes/FyreStream/README.md

 **Is Seekable**

-Determine if the stream is seekable.
+Determine whether the stream is seekable.

 ```php
 $isSeekable = $stream->isSeekable();